Frank Sandercock: Canadian hockey vice-president

 Sandercock was elected vice-president of the CAHA in March 1924, while still serving as AAHA president.
-The CAHA evaluated its practice of rotating hosting duties for the Allan Cup and the Memorial Cup series between Western and Eastern Canada, due to where the Stanley Cup final series was being held in any given year.
+The CAHA evaluated its practice of rotating hosting duties for the Allan Cup and the Memorial Cup series between Western and Eastern Canada, depending on where the final series of the Stanley Cup was held in any given year.
 The CAHA also discussed setting a deadline for provincial championships to be completed as part of national playoffs, and using Allan Cup profits to fund the Canada men's national ice hockey team.

 In February 1925, Sandercock submitted a proposal to change the Allan Cup finals to a best-of-three games format instead of a two-game series decided on total goals scored.
 Public sentiment at the time was that in a two-game series, a lucky break was enough to decide the series, whereas a best-of-three format was less likely for that to happen.
 The change was approved by a special vote and put into effect for the 1925 Allan Cup, and Sandercock was put in charge of the playoffs for seniors and juniors in Western Canada.

 Sandercock was re-elected vice-president of the CAHA in March 1925.
 At that year's general meeting, he spoke in favour of fostering better conditions for the younger generations involved in the game, and funding for minor ice hockey from the profits generated by the junior hockey playoffs.
 At the same meeting, the CAHA established the T. B. Patton Cup as the senior ice hockey championship of Western Canada, and severed its relationship with the United States Amateur Hockey Association due to persistent disagreements.

 Sandercock was again placed in charge of the Western Canada playoffs for seniors and juniors.
 He ruled that teams sponsored by merchants were eligible for the senior ice hockey playoffs in Alberta, but would be required to change team names if they won the provincial title, to adhere to amateur rules and continue for the Allan Cup.